NodeJS42/Basics/Scope/README.md

     }
 ```

-aVariable is block scoped within the `if`'s curly braces
+`aVariable` is block scoped within the `if`'s curly braces

+The javascript runtime follows these steps to assign a variable:

+ 1. Search within the current scope.
+ 2. If not found, search in the immediately outer scope.
+ 3. If found, go to 6.
+ 4. If not found, repeat 2.
+Until the Global Scope is reached.
+ 5. If not found in Global Scope, create it (on window / global objects..
+ 6. Assign the value.

+In this way, it is possible to accidentally define a global variable (step 5..